Our Investment Philosophy, Risk Methodology, Investment Models

 Next, it is important to understand your “risk score.”
 Watch a short video on your risk score.

 How much risk should I take?
 We find this question is one of the most common we hear from our clients, and also one of the most important.
 So, how do you know if your portfolio is structured properly?
 There has to be something more than an advisor just telling you everything is ok.
 There has to be a more scientific and objective way to evaluate your portfolio.
 Because this is so critical to our clients’ success, we have made it a priority in our practice.

-As advisors, we can do many things.
-We can help identify goals and prepare financial plans to accomplish those goals.
-We can create and maintain diversified investment portfolios.
-But we CAN’T change your risk profile.
+As advisors, we can do many things, such as work with you to build a diversified investment portfolio.
+But we CANNOT change your risk profile.

 What do we mean?
 Few people have a problem with risk when the market is rising.
 It’s when our portfolios are moving in the opposite direction that we become uncomfortable.
 So, when we talk about risk, we really mean “How much short-term volatility are you willing to accept in order to realize the long-term gains you are hoping for?”
 This risk/return tradeoff is unique to you and understanding your expectations is critical if we want to serve you well.

 Then will then develop a customized, personal asset allocation where your assets will be segmented into “buckets,” based on time segmentation, in other words, when you will need to access your money.